yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

 node_func = expr_node.value.func
 ```

-We will use it to inject it as a parameter of our new `Call` node containg the `decorator` function.
+We will use it to inject it as a parameter of our new `Call` node containing the `decorator` function.

-### Create the new node
+### Create the New Node

-We need to replace the `Call node` with a new `node`.
-We can again use `ast` to create a node from scratch by passing it the arguments we need, that is another `Call node` which will call the `decorator` and use `bar` as a parameter:
+We need to replace the `Call` node with a new one.
+We can again use `ast` to create a node from scratch by passing it the arguments we need, that is another `Call` node which will call the `decorator` and use `bar` as a parameter:
 ```python
         expr_node.value = ast.Call(
             func=ast.Call(